Moehammered/switch-remote-play/README.md

 - [x] Stream input from the switch to remote connection
 - [x] Stream audio from remote connection to the switch
 - [x] Automatically connect switch and PC stream applications
+- [x] Automatically mute PC when audio is streaming to the Switch
 - [x] Allow manual configuration of switch to PC connection
 - [x] Configure stream settings from switch
 - [x] Disconnect / Reconnect stream at will